bahadasx/newsname-match/README.md

 Goal
 ----

-The problem with these news article files is that there is no way to identify variations of particular names.
-In this case, primary candidates from the 1916 election are being used.
+The problem with these newspaper text files is that a person can be mentioned in a variety of ways in an article other than by using their full name.

-The goal of this project is to provide a method in which to identify the occurrence of these candidates within a particular newspaper from a particular date, as well as how frequently these names appear.
+The goal of this project is first, to create a method to identify all variations of a person's name that can be used and to create a map of those variations that can be used to perform further analytics such as how frequently a person's name appears per article/newspaper.

+The goal of this project is the create a method of identifying mentions of a person's name, regardless of how they are mentioned.
+This can then be used to perform further analytics such as how frequently a person's name appears per article/newspaper.

 Approach
 --------

-The first approach to solving this problem is to find variations of the defined candidate names within the text files and map them to the canonical name.
-By performing this task, this map can be used to identify the frequency in which these variations appear in each newspaper.
-This is performed by using the NLTK library which tokenizes sentences and separates them into parts of speech.
-For example:
+The approach to solving this problem involves the use of a couple different libraries.
+First, NLTK is used to tokenize sentences in each file and separate them into parts of speech.
+Below is a diagram of the NLTK approach:

 ![NLTK Approach](/docs/ie-architecture.png)

+By identifying all the person mentions in the files, you can then compare that to a canonical list of persons you are interested in(in this case it is presidential candidates from the 1916 election) to create a map.
+For instance, Woodrow Wilson could be mapped to a number of variants used to describe him:

 ```
-Woodrow Wilson -> President Wilson
+"Woodrow Wilson" -> ["President Wilson","W. Wilson", "Woodrow"]
 ```